 A utility employee shall have a one-hundred-twenty (120) day training program to qualify as a trailer repair person when filling an opening.
-The trainee shall maintain his/her current rate of pay for the one-hundred-twenty (120) day period.
-Should he/she qualify, he/she will go to the starting rate of a trailer repair person.
-Should an employee fail to qualify as a repair person said employee will return to his or her previous position.
-A trainee shall remain on the vacation schedule of his/her previous position.
+The trainee shall maintain their current rate of pay for the one-hundred-twenty (120) day period.
+Should they qualify, they will go to the starting rate of a trailer repair person.
+Should an employee fail to qualify as a repair person said employee will return to their previous position.
+A trainee shall remain on the vacation schedule of their previous position.
 No employee shall be subject to a pay decrease as a result of this language.